scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 SCION implementations MAY also support the use of the `authorityCertIssuer` and `authorityCertSerialNumber` attributes.
 However, if these attributes are set and support for them is missing, implementations SHOULD error out.

-This extension MUST always be non-critical.
-However, SCION implementations MUST error out if the extension is not present AND the certificate is not self-signed.
+This extension MUST be marked as non-critical.
+Implementations MUST error out if the extension is not present AND the certificate is not self-signed.

 #### `subjectKeyIdentifier` Extension {#subject-key-id-ext}